learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose JSON stringify?
+## Q 7.13.
+What is the purpose JSON stringify?

 When sending data to a web server, the data has to be in a string format.
 The `JSON.stringify()` method converts a JavaScript object or value to a JSON string format.